-- How will social distancing work in different environments e.g. kids in a classroom, or staff in an open office, is like being in a box.
+- How will social distancing work in different environments e.g. kids in a classroom, or staff in an open office, is like being in a box?
 Can social distancing protect them in a restricted environment?
 Are affected exhalations avoidable when there is repeated opportunity to infect the air or objects wherein or whereon the virus can live for minutes or days?

 - Can a person be re-infected?

 - China’s slowdown created a global drug shortage which will affect people with other illnesses.
 Have you audited our national stocks?
-As a member of BRICS, will we receive preferential service from China.
+As a member of BRICS, will we receive preferential service from China?

 - For our health, are you going to address China regards their wet markets and illegal trade of wild animals which has led to several zoonotic virus outbreaks?
 Does doing the right thing matter more than the loans we get from them?

 I never addressed ventilators and associated drugs cause I’m on shaky ground.
 I know we need them but that’s tempered by New York State having 80% of ventilated patients die.
-Obviously a 1 in 5 chance is better than none but where do your experts stand on this?
+Obviously, a 1 in 5 chance is better than none but where do your experts stand on this?
 I assume that would change the numbers ordered. [update: April 23, overseas doctors rethinking ventilators].

-As an asthmatic who struggles immensely when I’ve a cold or the flu, I’m acutely aware that our flu season begins next month.
+As an asthmatic who struggles immensely when I’ve got a cold or the flu, I’m acutely aware that our flu season begins next month.
 It kills so many yet has been treated as normal.
 Flu needs social rules too.
 And anyone flu-ridden is likely to be so compromised so that CoViD-19 will have a better chance at killing them.
 What research do your experts have regarding this doubling up?
-As the Northern Hemisphere was in their flu period during this crisis, there must be documentation.
+As the Northern Hemisphere was in its flu period during this crisis, there must be documentation.

 ENDING THE LOCKDOWN